 - Your financial aid package is based on your demonstrated financial need.
-This is determined by subtracting your expected family contribution, as determined by the Free Application for Federal Student Aid, from the cost of attendance at JJC. - Your award letter may include scholarships, grants and work study awarded through the Financial Aid Office. - You must complete a loan application packet to apply for a student loan. - Your grants are based on the review of your complete financial aid file and estimated on full-time enrollment. - If you are enrolled in less than 12 credit hours, your grant(s) may be less than the amount shown on the Award Letter.
+This is determined by subtracting your Student Aid Index (SAI), as determined by the Free Application for Federal Student Aid, from the cost of attendance at JJC. - Your award letter may include scholarships, grants and work study awarded through the Financial Aid Office. - You must complete a loan application packet to apply for a student loan. - Your grants are based on the review of your complete financial aid file and estimated on full-time enrollment. - If you are enrolled in less than full-time credit hours, your grant(s) may be prorated based on your Enrollment Intensity and may be less than the amount shown on the Award Letter.